 The gradient of the Hauraki Plains is slight, rising only about 3 metres over the 25 kilometres from the Firth of Thames to Paeroa.
 Flood protection of the surrounding countryside is a huge, ongoing task.

-The sea (the Firth of Thames) moved into the northern part of the depression on the western side of the peninsula, while the Waikato River flowed through the southern part (the Hauraki Plains) to the Firth of Thames.
+The sea (the Firth of Thames) covered the northern part of the depression on the western side of the peninsula, while the Waikato River flowed through the southern part (the Hauraki Plains) to the Firth of Thames.
 Vast quantities of river-transported muds, sands and gravels were deposited on the Hauraki Plains.
-About 20,000 years ago debris from a volcanic eruption at Rotorua blocked the Waikato River and re-directed it to its present course through Hamilton to the Tasman Sea.
+About 20,000 years ago debris from a volcanic eruption at Rotorua blocked the Waikato River and redirected it to its present course through Hamilton to the Tasman Sea.
 The Waihou and Piako rivers are responsible for the recent alluvial deposits on the Hauraki Plains.

 Coromandel’s coastal features were sculpted by changes in sea level over the last 70,000 years.
 When ice sheets expanded the sea fell, and when they contracted the sea rose.
 During ice ages streams cut deeply into the rocks to form steep-sided valleys.
-The rise in sea level since the last ice age, about 20,000 years ago, drowned many river systems, especially along the east coast: Whangamatā, Tairua and Whitianga.
+The rise in sea level since the last ice age, about 20,000 years ago, drowned many river systems, especially along the east coast at Whangamatā, Tairua and Whitianga.
 It also converted many coastal high-points into inshore islands, a particular scenic feature of the peninsula.

 Summer temperatures are warm and winter frosts are light and infrequent in the lowlands.
-In the Waihou Valley temperatures range from a daily average of 10°C in the winter to 19°C in the summer.
+In the Waihou valley temperatures range from a daily average of 10°C in the winter to 19°C in the summer.
 In the mountains temperature falls rapidly with elevation.
 Te Aroha mountain has a yearly average of 8°C, compared with 14–15°C on the Hauraki Plains.
 The exposure of mountainsides to chilling winds further lowers temperatures.